ouelletp/ouelletp.github.io/resume.md

 `August 2020-Present`
 __Head Residential Advisor__, Union College

-- The Head Residential Advisor addresses and mediates all staff conflicts, builds a community within the staff, and communicates openly and honestly to the Residence Director while facilitating the social, academic, and personal adjustment of students to the residence hall by developing a community between residents as members of a floor through various programs and interactions while upholding and enforcing college policy.
+- In addition to the roles and responsibilities of a Residential Assistant, the Head Residential Advisor addresses and mediates all staff conflicts, builds a community within the staff, and communicates openly and honestly to the Residence Director.

 `August 2020-Presen`
 __Student Mentor__, Union College